Sequel: Unofficial sequels

 Sometimes sequels are produced without the consent of the creator of the original work.
 These may be dubbed unofficial, informal, unauthorized, or illegitimate sequels.
 In some cases, the work is in the public domain, and there is no legal obstacle to producing sequels.
-An example would be books and films serving as sequels to the book The Wonderful Wizard of Oz, which is in the public domain (as opposed to its 1939 film adaptation).
 In other cases, the original creator or their heirs may assert copyrights, and challenge the creators of the sequels.